mat250/meta-api-spells-playground/README.md

 Meta API SDK is already included and configured.
 You can access to query parameters you put in the URL with `params` variable.

 If you want to use the debugger inside Visual Studio Code (pre-configured for you), use `npm run debug`

+### More examples ?

+Go to [Meta API Spells](https://meta-api.io/spells), explore the existing spells and just copy / paste their code on your playground.